-This topic describes the transaction splitting feature of PolarDB for PostgreSQL clusters and shows you how to enable transaction splitting.
+This topic describes the transaction splitting feature of ApsaraDB PolarDB PostgreSQL-compatible edition clusters and shows you how to enable transaction splitting.

-If you use a PolarDB for PostgreSQL cluster endpoint in read/write mode, the proxy forwards read and write requests to the primary node and read-only nodes.
+If you use a ApsaraDB PolarDB PostgreSQL-compatible edition cluster endpoint in read/write mode, the proxy forwards read and write requests to the primary node and read-only nodes.
 To ensure read/write consistency of transactions in a session, the proxy sends all the transaction requests in the session to the primary node.

 For example, some database client drivers, such as the Java Database Connectivity (JDBC) driver, encapsulate all requests in transactions by default.
 In this case, all the requests from applications are sent to the primary node.
 This results in heavy loads on the primary node and low loads on read-only nodes, as shown in the following figure.

 To fix the preceding issue, PolarDB enables the transaction splitting feature that aims to ensure read/write consistency.
 This feature reduces the loads on the primary node by sending read requests in transactions to read-only nodes.